Three months earlier, their world had changed.

 Micah called for true worship when he urged, “Walk humbly with your God.”

-From the first moment that he introduced himself at Sinai, the Lord has stressed how crucial it is for his people to worship him alone.
+From the first moment the Lord introduced himself at Sinai, he has stressed how crucial it is for his people to worship him alone.
 He knows how prone we are to make our own gods.
 He knows how easily we can be deceived into equating our gods with him.
 He knows that whatever sabotages our relationship with him sabotages everything else.

 Repeatedly, he said: I am the Lord your God.
 Do not make any gods to be alongside me.4

 Repeatedly, the people said: No problem.
 We can do it.
-Yet, oh so quickly, they worshiped what their hands had made.
+Yet, oh so quickly, they turned from God, worshiped what they had erected – and called it, “the Lord.”

 Walking humbly with God,